Furutania/SlippiShadow/README.md

 ## Training
 Using the py-slippi module to read .slp files, like gamestate and player information

-User input and game state is sent to LSTM to predict the next optimal move
+User input and game state is sent to LSTM to predict the next optimal move(s)

 ## Apply
 Use lib-melee to allow trained AI to interact with game